HorseScary/python-brainfuck/README.md

 A (probably badly written) brainfuck interpreter.

 TODO:
- - make program work from CLI
- - package it ig
+ - turn into a package